PowerShell/DscResources/CONTRIBUTING.md

 I.e. you can use [MetaFixers](https://github.com/PowerShell/DscResource.Tests/blob/master/MetaFixers.psm1) to convert all indentations and file encodings.

 ### Test Templates
-We have provided a set of test templates for you to use to create new tests using.
-There is single file for unit and two for integration tests.
+We have provided a set of test templates for you to use to create new tests.
+There is single file for unit tests and two for integration tests.
 These test templates are availabing in the [Tests.Template folder](Tests.Template).
 For instructions on how to use these templates, please read the [Tests Guidlines Document](TestsGuidelines.md).

 ### Run common tests locally